intersystems-ib/workshop-smart-data-fabric/README.md

-Learn the main ideas involved in developing a Smart Data Fabric using InterSystems IRIS.
+Learn the foundamentals to implement an Smart Data Fabric architect using InterSystems IRIS.

 <img src="img/sdf.png" width="1500"/>